Cycle (graph theory): Cycle detection

-The existence of a cycle in directed and undirected graphs can be determined by whether depth-first search (DFS) finds an edge that points to an ancestor of the current vertex (it contains a back edge).
+The existence of a cycle in directed and undirected graphs can be determined by whether a depth-first search (DFS) finds an edge that points to an ancestor of the current vertex (i.e., it contains a back edge).
 All the back edges which DFS skips over are part of cycles.
 In an undirected graph, the edge to the parent of a node should not be counted as a back edge, but finding any other already visited vertex will indicate a back edge.
 In the case of undirected graphs, only O(n) time is required to find a cycle in an n-vertex graph, since at most n − 1 edges can be tree edges.

 Many topological sorting algorithms will detect cycles too, since those are obstacles for topological order to exist.
 Also, if a directed graph has been divided into strongly connected components, cycles only exist within the components and not between them, since cycles are strongly connected.

 For directed graphs, distributed message-based algorithms can be used.
 These algorithms rely on the idea that a message sent by a vertex in a cycle will come back to itself.

 Distributed cycle detection algorithms are useful for processing large-scale graphs using a distributed graph processing system on a computer cluster (or supercomputer).

 Applications of cycle detection include the use of wait-for graphs to detect deadlocks in concurrent systems.

 Algorithm

+The aforementioned use of depth-first search to find a cycle can be described as follows: